 Stardew Valley and Harvest Moon

-There are clear aesthetic differences between the UI and art styles of The Isle of Elanor and SDV.
+There are clear aesthetic differences between the user interface and art styles of The Isle of Elanor and SDV.
 The Isle of Elanor is more subtle: it uses a less saturated color palette and much less “bling” than SDV.

-Using a standard color palette, and without using very plain art assets, it’s physically impossible to make a game with a farming mechanic with 16 pixel tiles that doesn’t look in some part like SDV.
-It’s not possible to defy the laws of physics.
+Using a standard color palette, and without using very plain art assets, it’s physically impossible to make a game with 16 pixel tiles that doesn’t look in some part like SDV.
 This explains why many SDV game assets look like assets from Harvest Moon.
-This explains why the farming aspects of a game like Core Keeper look like SDV.

 Here are two bed graphics.
 They are the same size, 32 x 64 pixels.
 One asset is from Harvest Moon and one asset is from SDV.